-The communication takes place with a transmission speed of up to 115.2 kbps, regardless of the file format.
-The transmission takes place with eight data bits and a stop bit, but without a parity bit.
+The communication takes place with a transmission speed of up to 115.2 kbps, regardless of the file format, eight data bits and a stop bit, but without a parity bit.
 Limited hardware handshake (DSR) is possible.

 1.1.5 RJ-45 (Interconnect)